coda/packs-sdk/docs/guides/advanced/schemas.md

 ### Reference schemas {: #references}

-Reference schemas are used by sync tables to create lookups between tables.
+Reference schemas are used by sync tables to create relations between tables.
 See the [Sync tables guide][sync_tables_references] for more information on how row references work.

 The simplest way to create a reference schema is to use the helper function [`makeReferenceSchemaFromObjectSchema`][makeReferenceSchemaFromObjectSchema].
 Simply pass in the full schema and sync table's `identityName` and it will be converted to a reference schema.